• Skip to main content

 Decide on the outlay of your snowflakes.
 I advise doing this before you begin with the gluing, especially if you are using white glue.
 That way your child can make sure the smaller snowflakes are on the top!

 Spread glue all over the paper wreath.
-I used contact cement, because I like the control and ability to reposition the snowflakes but it’s not for small children.
+I used rubber cement, because I like the control and ability to reposition the snowflakes but it's not for small children.
 My son made one with regular white glue and it worked just fine.
 Alternatively, you could use double stick tape, but it will be much more difficult to reposition the snowflakes.

 Let dry.